American History Unbound logo

 The Great War & The Great Gatsby

-F. Scott Fitzgerald’s The Great Gatsby, which marks the 100th anniversary of its publication this month, is a starting point as Monsky guides the audience through the war’s origins and its harrowing climax during the Meuse-Argonne Offensive, as seen through the wartime experiences of both fictional and real-life figures:
+Historian and narrator John Monsky’s groundbreaking journey through World War I, The Great War & The Great Gatsby, is equal parts concert, suspense, drama, romance, tribute and exhibition of rare and iconic images and film from the National Archives.
+F. Scott Fitzgerald’s The Great Gatsby, which marked the 100th anniversary of its publication in April of 2025, is a starting point as Monsky guides the audience through the war’s origins and its harrowing climax during the Meuse-Argonne Offensive, as seen through the wartime experiences of both fictional and real-life figures:

 • WWI veterans Jay Gatsby and Nick Carraway